Sundaram-2001/DailyLC/README.md

 - 📈 Includes difficulty and acceptance rate
 - ⚙️ Simple subscription through frontend form
 - 🔒 Stored securely with Supabase SQL
-- 🐳 Deployed with Docker for portability
+- 🐳 Deployed with Docker for portability (to be completed)

 ---